On the Covers of Orbifold Curves Preserving the Slope Stability under Pullback: Formal orbifold curves: a stacky view

 \section{Formal orbifold curves: a stacky view}

-This section is devoted to showing that a formal orbifold curve is the same as an orbifold curve (see Definition~\ref{def_orbi_curve}).
+We lay out the outline of the folklore result, known to the experts (mentioned in \cite[Appendix~B, Theorem~B.1]{Mitsui}) that a formal orbifold curve (see Definition~\ref{def_f_o_c}) is the same as an orbifold curve (see Definition~\ref{def_orbi_curve}).
 Moreover, the categories of vector bundles on them coincide.
-This view lets us define concepts like the degree of a vector bundle on a formal orbifold curve, and a stability condition in a more intrinsic way.
-The first equivalence seems to be a folklore result, known to the experts ( for example, mentioned in [Appendix~B, Theorem~B.1, \cite{Mitsui}].
-We will need the following local description of an orbifold curve; the main idea is to use the smoothness of an orbifold curve together with the fact that any stacky curve is generically a scheme and is \'{e}tale locally a quotient stack.
+This view lets us compare covers on the respective categories, define the orbifold slope stability conditions in an intrinsic way, and analyze them under the covers of orbifold curves.